Psychedelic Daze Part Twelve:

 I dedicated my first album, my 1969 Dawn LP, recorded in San Francisco, to the subject of positive and negative music.
 Side 1 of the record contained the positive music, Side 2, the negative.

 This is me preparing for the recording of the Dawn album.
 The bowls contain water that tunes them for playing with chopsticks (Indian jal tarang).
 I had just purchased these in San Francisco's Chinatown.
-Meanwhile, I am tuning my Indian drone instrument called the tampura
+Meanwhile, I am tuning my Indian drone instrument called the tampura.

 *